yaqwsx/bcthesis/preliminaries.md

 (e.g. ProMeLa in case of SPIN \cite{spin}, or DVE in case of \divine
 \cite{DiVinE30}).
 However this method can be also used for verification of computer programs.
 Thus there are tools that takes a program source code instead of special modelling language.
-Examples of such tools are CBMC \cite{cbmc} or
+Examples of such tools are CBMC \cite{CBMC} or
 \divine, that can take a C or C++ code and verify it against given property.

 Explicit-state model checking considers all possible memory configuration of the